To engage 120 African-American male high school students in improving their academic outcomes and in mentoring 240 K-3 students

 And Yes Regular People: There are unsung heroes in every community who must be recognized, connected and celebrated in order to inspire and engage multiple others like them.

-In Philadelphia and Detroit this summer, we are piloting a Black Males Engagement campaign called BME (pronounced “Be Me”).
+In Philadelphia, Baltimore and Detroit, we are piloting a Black Male Engagement campaign called BMe (pronounced “Be Me”).
 It will directly challenge negative stereotypes of black males by engaging thousands of others in the real life stories and positive community actions led by them.
+Fifty men recently received 2013 Leadership Awards to recognize their contributions, which come with funding support for their project.